PabloLorenzo123/bodybuilding-forum/README.md

 ### Esummary and Efecth.
 Thanks to Esummary and Efectch utilities we can retrieve the data of the articles found by Esearch. this allow to fill the table columns, and allow us to see detail of the article like abstract, results and conclusions.

-### Save article
-Articles can be saved, so they can be later revisited. you can save one article at a time, when one is saved the user's redirected to a page containning the articles saved.
-On this page an article can be deleted from the user's saved articles.

 ## Purpose
 Many fitness enthusiasts are confused by the vast amount of contradiction on social media about trainning.